Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 Cash and cheques

 Does your business deal with cash?
 No problem.
 You can deposit cash in any Post Office as long as you have the Business Mastercard.
-Just hand the banknotes over at the counter, insert the card in the terminal, confirm the amount deposited and the money will appear in your Starling Bank account immediately.
+Just hand the banknotes to the cashier, insert the card in the terminal, confirm the amount deposited and it will appear in your Starling Bank account immediately.

-You can withdraw cash for free from an ATM up to six times a day, but the daily total cash withdrawal maximum is £300.
-If you take out cash from a Post Office, it costs 50p per withdrawal.
+ATM cash withdrawals are free up to 6 times a day, but the daily total withdrawal maximum is £300.
+If you take out cash from a Post Office, it costs 50p.

 Business loans and overdrafts

-Starling Bank does not offer credit cards yet, but has announced its intention to do so in the near future.
+Starling Bank does not offer credit cards like Zempler Bank, but has announced its intention to do so in the near future.

-The terms state that Starling Bank charges an interest rate based on different factors such as information from several credit reference agencies.
+The overdraft interest rate is based on different factors like information from several credit reference agencies.

 Thought about a cash advance?
 10 best cash advances in the UK

 What about loans?
-The same eligibility criteria apply, but only a Limited Company or Limited Liability Partnership can apply for a business loan – sole traders, charities, trusts and partnerships cannot.
+Again, only a limited company or limited liability partnership can apply for a business loan – not sole traders, charities, trusts and partnerships.

-The loans on offer (when available) are usually between £5,000 and £250,000 for a term of 1-5 years, with a representative fixed rate of 7% APR for loans up to £25,000.
-The loan applications are reviewed by real people, not automatically through an algorithm.
-The monthly repayment date is decided by you, but loans of less than £25k have a fixed repayment amount.
+The business loans (when available) are usually between £5,000 and £250,000 for a term of 1-6 years, with a one-off loan arrangement fee of 4%.
+The loan applications are reviewed by real people, not automatically through an algorithm, and the interest rates are set for your circumstances and background.

 Starling Bank app

-The mobile app can be used on Android devices, iPhone, iPod Touch and iPad and not on a computer.
+The mobile app can be used on Android devices, iPhone and iPad, not on a computer.
 The user experience is polished with enough features to explore even with a new account that hasn’t properly got started yet.
 Customer support is always available directly from the app.

 These are the main app sections: